What Makes A Good Photo? – Five Key Elements

 Since I bought my first camera I’ve known the more I can ‘see’ and understand light the better photographer I will become.
 Being able to recognize differences in lighting conditions aids us immensely as photographers.
 Superb light is one of the definitive qualities of a good photograph.

 I do not subscribe to the popular belief that light in the middle of the day is not good for photography.
 If we’re out with our cameras on a summer’s day and the sun is high in the sky we can still make great photos!
 Wherever there is light you can make photographs.
 Learning to manage the light, and your exposure helps determine the qualities of a good photograph.
 Some subjects and locations will photograph better in some light than others.
 So we must learn to anticipate the lighting conditions.
-Then plan to shoot when the light is best for the type of photographs we wish to create.
+Then plan to take photos when the light is best for the type of photographs we wish to create.

 Two Categories of Light